boyleconnor/boyleconnor.github.io/sklearn_f1_bug.md

 Pokémon would go up by several points, but we would lose this entry (Abra) with a 1.0 recall.
 So, if our classifier did slightly better at classifying that Pokémon, our macro average recall would probably go down!
 That's weird.

-We can fix this by using a fixed set of labels for each classification report:
+We can fix this by using a fixed set of labels for every classification report:

 ```
 >>> for photographer in set(pokemon_dataset["photographer"]):